Content start here

 • Academic and Professional Writing or Speaking Skills

-In the second year of your program, you may elect to enroll in any of our master of laws degrees, including the 1 Year LLM, LLM in International Business and Economic Law, LLM in Privacy Law and Cybersecurity, and LLM in Alternative Dispute Resolution.
-Please note that you must complete 21 units for the LLM or 24 units for the specialized LLM degrees during the second year; you may not apply Legal Research and Introduction to U.S. Law towards that unit requirement.
+In the second year of your program, you may elect to enroll in any of our master of laws degrees, including the General LLM, LLM in International Business and Economic Law, LLM in Privacy Law and Cybersecurity, LLM in Business Law, LLM in Media and Entertainment Law, and LLM in Alternative Dispute Resolution.
+Please note that you must complete 21 units for the LLM or 24 units for the specialized LLM degrees during the second year; you may not apply Legal Research, Contracts, and Introduction to U.S. Law towards that unit requirement.

 Degree Requirements and Courses